-Doctoral Ministry Project Mentors
+Doctoral Ministry Faculty Advisors

-Mentors are a critical part of the development of students at the doctoral level.
-They provide specific personal guidance throughout the Ministry Project process - from the development of a Ministry Proposal, through its implementation and writing, to the oral defense and graduation.
-Students are encouraged to work closely with their mentors throughout the process.
-Academic administration may assign students to their mentors any time between the student's completion of DM 8000 and his or her enrollment in DM 8500.
-The mentor's responsibility rests primarily with the Doctoral Ministry Project.
+Faculty advisors are a critical part of the development of students at the doctoral level.
+They provide specific personal guidance throughout the Ministry Project process - from the project implementation and writing to the oral defense and graduation.
+Students are encouraged to work closely with their faculty advisors throughout the process.
+Students are assigned a faculty advisor upon the successful completion of DM8500.
+The faculty advisor's responsibility rests primarily with the Doctoral Ministry Project.
 Questions or concerns about other aspects of the program, as well as the student's progress through the program, should be directed to the Coordinator of the Doctor of Ministry Program.